SamStruthers/CLP_waterchem_data/data/raw/README.md

-This folder contains raw, uncollated data from the USFS.
+This folder contains raw, uncollated data from the USFS and ROSS data managers.
 Please use the file located in the `data/cleaned` folder for all downstream purposes.